What things are currently banned in China?

 Guns don’t have a place in Chinese life.
 Image by Brett Hondow on Pixabay.

-While guns can be found in many homes across America, they’re banned from the general public in China.
+While guns can be found in many homes across the United States, they’re banned from the general public in China.

 Gun crime basically doesn’t exist in the country.
-This is one of the reasons why China is so safe to visit.
+This is one of the reasons why China is so safe to visit in my opinion.

 13. Marijuana